UCSBCarpentry/2022-01-04-ucsb-python/_episodes/08-intro-webscraping.md

 ---
-title: "Introduction: What is web scraping?"
+title: "Introduction: What is web scraping and it's proper practices?"
 teaching: 15
 exercises: 0
 questions: